Verizon Communications (NYSE:VZ) Upgraded at Tigress Financial

-Tigress Financial upgraded shares of Verizon Communications (NYSE:VZ) from a neutral rating to a buy rating in a report issued on Wednesday, Analyst Ratings Network reports.
+Tigress Financial upgraded shares of Verizon Communications (NYSE:VZ) from a neutral rating to a buy rating in a report issued on Tuesday morning, Benzinga reports.

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, May 3rd.
-Investors of record on Friday, April 9th will be paid a dividend of $0.6275 per share.
-This represents a $2.51 annualized dividend and a yield of 4.31%.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, May 3rd.
+Shareholders of record on Friday, April 9th will be paid a $0.6275 dividend.
 The ex-dividend date of this dividend is Thursday, April 8th.
-Verizon Communications’s dividend payout ratio is 52.18%.
+This represents a $2.51 annualized dividend and a yield of 4.28%.
+Verizon Communications’s dividend payout ratio (DPR) is 52.18%.

-In related news, EVP Craig L. Silliman sold 1,555 shares of Verizon Communications stock in a transaction on Thursday, March 4th.
-The stock was sold at an average price of $55.60, for a total transaction of $86,458.00.
-Following the completion of the sale, the executive vice president now owns 27,256 shares of the company’s stock, valued at $1,515,433.60.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-0.07% of the stock is currently owned by company insiders.
+In other news, EVP Craig L. Silliman sold 1,555 shares of the firm’s stock in a transaction that occurred on Thursday, March 4th.
+The shares were sold at an average price of $55.60, for a total transaction of $86,458.00.
+Following the completion of the sale, the executive vice president now owns 27,256 shares in the company, valued at approximately $1,515,433.60.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Company insiders own 0.07% of the company’s stock.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Klaas Financial Asset Advisors LLC purchased a new stake in Verizon Communications during the fourth quarter valued at about $26,000.
-New Capital Management LP raised its position in Verizon Communications by 60.3% during the fourth quarter.
-New Capital Management LP now owns 481 shares of the cell phone carrier’s stock valued at $28,000 after purchasing an additional 181 shares in the last quarter.
-Baron Financial Group LLC purchased a new stake in Verizon Communications during the third quarter valued at about $35,000.
-Capital Directions Investment Advisors LLC raised its position in Verizon Communications by 100.0% during the fourth quarter.
-Capital Directions Investment Advisors LLC now owns 600 shares of the cell phone carrier’s stock valued at $36,000 after purchasing an additional 300 shares in the last quarter.
-Finally, Curi Capital purchased a new stake in Verizon Communications during the fourth quarter valued at about $40,000.
-Institutional investors and hedge funds own 64.85% of the company’s stock.
+Several hedge funds have recently modified their holdings of VZ.
+Klaas Financial Asset Advisors LLC bought a new position in Verizon Communications in the 4th quarter worth approximately $26,000.
+New Capital Management LP boosted its holdings in Verizon Communications by 60.3% in the 4th quarter.
+New Capital Management LP now owns 481 shares of the cell phone carrier’s stock worth $28,000 after buying an additional 181 shares during the period.
+Baron Financial Group LLC bought a new position in Verizon Communications in the 3rd quarter worth approximately $35,000.
+Capital Directions Investment Advisors LLC boosted its holdings in Verizon Communications by 100.0% in the 4th quarter.
+Capital Directions Investment Advisors LLC now owns 600 shares of the cell phone carrier’s stock worth $36,000 after buying an additional 300 shares during the period.
+Finally, Alpha DNA Investment Management LLC bought a new position in Verizon Communications in the 4th quarter worth approximately $40,000.
+Institutional investors own 64.85% of the company’s stock.

 Verizon Communications Company Profile